 1. WHEN BERNIE SANDERS WROTE BAD SEX FICTION

-In his 1972 article “Man — and woman,” Bernie Sanders wrote about a men masturbating to thoughts of abused and bound women, and women fantasizing about being gang raped while having sex with their husbands.
+In his 1972 article “Man — and woman,” Bernie Sanders wrote about men masturbating to thoughts of abused and bound women, and women fantasizing about being gang raped while having sex with their husbands.

 A spokesperson for Sanders said it was “a dumb attempt at dark satire…attacking gender stereotypes in the 1970s.”